plumvillage/newsletter/src/en/articles/sr-thao-nghiem--strolling-with-joy-on-a-sunny-day.md

 My beloved younger siblings,

 It has been two years since I left Plum Village, France for Dieu Tram Nunnery, Vietnam.
 How time flies!
 So much has happened in the world and in the sangha, for you and for me.
 Sometimes in my dreams or when we sit around and share stories, many memories return to me.
-You know what the sisters are like - we are easily carried away by stories, one after another.
+You know what the sisters are like–we are easily carried away by stories, one after another.
 They contain anecdotes about Thay, about brotherhood and sisterhood, and all of the joyful times.

 {% image "article/sr-thao-nghiem/CCI0224201600039.jpg", "", "Buddha Hall, New Hamlet" %}